Medical & Pharmaceutical Translation Services

 FROM THE LAB TO THE PATIENTS

-Vital's team of tech-savvy specialised medical translators fully conversant with all the stages of drug discovery, development and promotion, but most importantly, with the terminology of mandatory use in the pharmaceutical industry can make the difference and provide support with
+Vital team of specialised translators, fully conversant with all the stages of drug development, but most importantly, with the terminology of mandatory use in the regulatory context, can make the difference and provide support with precise, high-quality and timely translations of key documents for drug approval and registration, training and promotional material for healthcare professionals as well as education material for patients and/or their caregivers.
+Vital Translations is the language service provider you can trust.

 QUALITY